cjpearson/cordova-plugin-keyboard/README.md

 - iOS

-Keyboard.onshow
+keyboardDidShow
 =================

-If defined, this function fired when keyboard fully shown.
+This event is fired when keyboard fully shown.

-    Keyboard.onshow = function () {
+    window.addEventListener('keyboardDidShow', function () {
         // Describe your logic which will be run each time keyboard is shown.
-    }
+    });

 Description
 -----------